Divine Right: The Adventures of Max Faraday: Plot

-A chase ensues between Acheron's forces (known as The Rath) and Blaze, as they struggle to regain the code.
-They are ultimately too late; while they manage to kill Blaze, she had already uploaded the Equation to Icore, the I.O mainframe.

-This is where we meet Max Faraday, a 20-year-old computer science major and lovable loser, at home with older friend Devan Lawless.
-Bored, Dev logs into Icore using his old professor's access codes.
+Max Faraday, a 20-year-old computer science major and lovable loser, logs into Icore using his old professor's access codes.
 Something starts downloading: a binary code string.
-Max views it all (barring one file, which he forwards to his cyber-girlfriend, Susanna Chaste) before the computer blows up as a result of channelling the Equation.
+Max views it all (barring one file, which he forwards to his cyber-girlfriend, Susanna Chaste) before the computer explodes as a result of channelling the Equation.

 Seemingly fine, Max and Dev head out, only to be pursued by strange creatures, bringing about the first manifestations of his power, and the first meeting with The Fallen, his protectors and mentors.
 The Fallen are Brande, Tobruk, and Exotica: a trio of super-powered beings who have a fraction of Max's power, which bonds them to him.

-Hunted for this power he now wields, he is helped notably by The Fallen, Christy Blaze, John Lynch (Gen¹³'s mentor) and Caitlin Fairchild, the peer leader of Gen13.
+Hunted for this power he now wields, he is helped notably by The Fallen, Christy Blaze, John Lynch (Gen13's mentor) and Caitlin Fairchild, the peer leader of Gen¹³.

 The ensuing journey sees Max embrace his Divine Right.
-He takes control of the situation, and ultimately the universe, only to face off against the WildC.A.T.S., Gen13, The Fallen, and even Susanna herself, as he truly tests the limits of what God can do, and how much humanity can be retained.
+He takes control of the situation, and ultimately the universe, only to face off against the WildC.A.T.S., Gen¹³, The Fallen, and even Susanna herself, as he truly tests the limits of what God can do, and how much humanity can be retained.
 Max does many things on his journey and became the most powerful being in the Multiverse capable of destroying it and recreating it at a whim.